 on june 30, 1520, the aztecs revolted and drove the spanish out of the city. many spaniards were killed during the uprising which came to be known as la noche triste (the night of sorrows). but cortés and the surviving men regrouped and just over a year later, they had conquered tenochtitlán.

-drive out means remove by force. drove is the irregular past tense of drive. sorrow is extreme sadness. regroup means reorganize after a failure. revolt and uprising both indicate rebellion. uprising is also the name of the last album released by bob marley during his lifetime.
+drive out is a phrasal verb that means remove by force. drove is the irregular past tense of drive. sorrow is extreme sadness. regroup means reorganize after a failure. revolt and uprising both indicate rebellion. uprising is also the name of the last album released by bob marley during his lifetime.

 this is another famous bob marley track from uprising. both songs seem to fit with the theme of this post.